-- Range and Level of Text Complexity: Experience grade level and age-appropriate literature materials, including poems, biographies, chapter books, fiction and nonfiction works that are adapted to the student reading level. - Key Ideas and Details: Answer questions and use support from text to explain the main ideas, details and inferences of a story.
+- Range and Level of Text Complexity: Experience grade level and age-appropriate literature materials, including poems, biographies, chapter books, fiction and nonfiction works that are adapted to the student reading level. - Key Ideas and Details: Answer questions to explain the main ideas, details and inferences of a story.